RIOT-OS/RIOT/doc/doxygen/src/creating-an-application.md

 # Creating an out of tree application structure

 Applications written for RIOT do not have to reside in the RIOT tree.
-Out of tree applications, modules and boards are supported.
+Out of tree applications, modules boards, and cpus are supported.

-For a full application with custom board and modules, the following directory tree can be used:
+For a full application with custom board, cpu and modules, the following directory tree can be used:

 ```
 ├── apps